TrainerRoad Review: The Best Performance-Focused Cycling App?

 KEY TAKEAWAY

 TrainerRoad is the best cycling app for improving performance.
-This is mainly thanks to the individualized training plans based on science and anonymized data from other users.
+This is mainly thanks to personalized training plans based on scientific principles and anonymized data from other users.
 However, TrainerRoad is unsuitable for those who are not motivated enough, as it doesn’t use any motivational techniques nor display a route, only your ride data.

 My TrainerRoad rating at a glance: